 For claims involving sexual assault or sexual harassment, federal law now provides an additional layer of protection.
 Congress enacted legislation voiding pre-dispute arbitration clauses in cases involving sexual harassment and sexual assault - a historic change that ensures survivors can tell their stories in open court rather than behind closed doors.

 At the Lamberton Law Firm, we have spent more than 25 years representing employees throughout the Pittsburgh region in discrimination, harassment, retaliation and wrongful termination cases.
-We have seen every variety of forced arbitration agreement, and we know how to challenge them.
+We have seen a variety of forced arbitration agreements, and we know how to challenge them.
 If your employer is trying to push you into arbitration, contact us.
-The agreement you signed on your first day of work may not be worth the paper—or the pixels—it was written on.
+The agreement you signed on your first day of work may not be worth the paper it was written on.

 Disclaimer: This blog post is for informational purposes only and does not constitute legal advice.
 If you believe your rights have been violated, contact an experienced employment attorney to discuss your specific situation.